GenomicsAotearoa/Nextflow_Workshop/docs/session_2/2_runcommand.md

-# Building your own run command
+# Customizing your run

+!!! abstract "Objectives"

+    - Understand the different parts of a run command
+    - Learn how to customise a run command
+    - Learn how to use a parameter file and configuration files to customise a run command

 ## Where to start

-The recommended run command can be used as a starting point for customising a run command.
+A recommended run command can be found for each pipeline on the nf-core website and is a useful starting point for customising a run command:

 ```bash
 nextflow run nf-core/sarek --input samplesheet.csv --genome GATK.GRCh38 -profile docker
 ```

 From here, the command can be customised to suit your needs.
 The following sections will describe the different components of the command and how they can be customised.

-Small test data files that are hosted on github will be used to demonstrate how to customise the workflow, but the same concepts will apply to your own data.
+In this example, the same small test data files that are used in the test profile will be used to demonstrate how to create you own sample sheet.
+However, you will be writing the files rather than relying on the test profile.
+The same concepts will apply to data on your local storage.

 ### Input (`--input`)

-The Sarek workflow requires a samplesheet as an input parameter.
-This is a `csv` file that contains information about the samples to be processed.
-The samplesheet is used to specify the location of the input data, the sample name, and any additional metadata.
+The Sarek pipeline requires a samplesheet as an input parameter.
+This is a `csv` file that contains information about the samples that will be processed.
+The samplesheet is used to specify the location of the input data, the sample name, and additional metadata.

 A samplesheet is created manually and can be stored anywhere on your computer.
 The samplesheet can be named anything you like, but it must be specified using the `--input` flag.

-More information about how to create a samplesheet for Sarek can be found in the [usage documentation](https://nf-co.re/sarek/3.2.3/docs/usage/#input-sample-sheet-configurations).
+More information about how to structure a samplesheet for Sarek can be found in the [usage documentation](https://nf-co.re/sarek/3.2.3/docs/usage/#input-sample-sheet-configurations).

-Note how Sarek can accept different data types as inputs and how the samplesheet are customized for each.
+Note how Sarek can accept different data types as inputs and how the samplesheet is different for each.

 !!! question "Exercise"